UGLI Webinar Series: Whitehat SEO CEO Interview

 I think it's about that, a bit more I think.

-You know, the no funding, starting out on your own, not that we've got anything against cats and kids because it is a fine line, isn't it?
+You know, the no funding, starting on your own, not that we've got anything against cats and kids because it is a fine line, isn't it?
 Between that lifestyle balance of working from home, having your own space, being able to have employees coming together collectively and working things through in a group scenario.

 I think that's been the joy of Ugli is that we've been able to give people front doors.
 We've been able to give people intimate office spaces, at the price of what you'd be paying for desk space somewhere else and that's been a massive joy for me to see the impact of that.
 So it's just really lovely to hear you say that.
-But I wanna dig a little bit deeper on this sort of adaptable, organic, clothed story here because it's fascinating me.
-You've obviously had immense success over the last four years.
-I've seen you from that start up to growing to being one of the largest, I think now HubSpot providers in the world.
+But I wanna dig a little bit deeper on this sort of adaptable, organic, clothed story here because it's fascinating to me.
+You've had immense success over the last four years.
+I've seen you from that start-up to growing to being one of the largest, I think HubSpot providers in the world.
 I think it is.
 I mean, you're very modest.

 Well, not quite!

-HubSpot are probably listening to that.
-What we are, is we're a HubSpot partner so we don't actually resell their software.
+HubSpot is probably listening to that.
+What we are, is we're a HubSpot partner so we don't resell their software.
 We implement our marketing solutions on top of their tech stack.
 But what we do in addition to that is that we own and run the HubSpot user group, and around the world, there are lots of different user groups.

 The largest HubSpot User Group In The World

-Essentially the people who use the software get together and have a glass of wine and some stale cheese and biscuits and then they chat about how marketing and sales and growth and all these kinds of things.
-A typical HubSpot user group, even in a quite large City, tends to be quite small.
+Essentially the people who use the software get together and have a glass of wine and some stale cheese and biscuits and then they chat about marketing and sales and growth and all these kinds of things.
+A typical HubSpot user group, even in a quite large city, tends to be quite small.
 There's sort of 20 or 30 companies that, get together and that's fine.
 When we became partners, I said, well, where's the user group in London?

 Is it possible to have a Hubspot User Group in the UK?

 HubSpot said that, well, there isn't one.
 There was one a while ago.
-It wasn't really a success.
-It's sort of peeted out.
+It wasn't a success.
+It's sort of petered out.
 I said, well, that's not right and HubSpot's nearly a $1 billion operation as that quoted company global.
 They need a really good user group in London.
 I'll do it.
 I stuck my hand up and like I said before, I tend to jump at things without really thinking through the consequences.
-This filtered up the chain within the HubSpot chain of command and eventually they said, yeah we can do it.
+This filtered up the chain within the HubSpot chain of command and eventually, they said, yeah we can do it.

 - What's your vision for this?

-Of course at that point, we had to commit to doing it properly.
+Of course, at that point, we had to commit to doing it properly.
 So we said, we'll grow it into something significant.

 We've been doing it for about two years now and we've grown it from initially probably around 20 or 30, which is the worldwide average.
 The biggest events that we now run are about 300 companies turning up and this isn't, once a year, this is every three months.